CinaShi/GT-Thrift-Shop/README.md

 3. Existing problems & future functionalities.
  * This app can only run on iOS devices whose system language is English(U.S.).
  * User will be able to update their profile and products in the future.
+ * User will be able to use swipe gesture to browse images in full-screen mode.
+ * User will be able to use third party payment methods(Venmo, Paypal, etc) to complete their transaction.